daostack/arc/README.md

 1. In windows `cd path/to/local/repo`
 2. Run `docker run -it -v ${pwd}:/home/daostack node /bin/bash`
 3. Now you are inside the container, run `$ cd /home/daostack`
-4. Continue development as usual inside the container. your changes are automatically synchronized with the host(windows) local repo.
+4. Continue development as usual inside the container.
+Your changes are automatically synchronized with the host (windows) local repo.

 ## Security
 DAOstack Arc is still on its alpha version.